Albanese defends AUKUS ties despite US warning

 Prime Minister, Anthony Albanese (right) and Deputy Prime Minister, Richard Marles are seen at a doorstop in Geelong, Saturday, January 7, 2023.
-(AAP Image/Julian Smith) Source: AAP / JULIAN SMITH/AAPIMAGE
+Source: AAP / JULIAN SMITH/AAPIMAGE

 By Marcus Megalokonomos